 The current stage of the program is focusing on reviewing the well results from Warro-5 and Warro-6 in conjunction with the information gathered from Warro-3 and Warro-4 to identify sand(s) that are likely to produce gas at commercial rates.
-Pending the outcome of this work and ongoing status of the current Statewide moratorium on fracture stimulation activities, it is expected that further field appraisal work will take place in 2020.
+Pending the outcome of this work and ongoing implementation of regulatory framework for fracture stimulation activities, it is expected that further field appraisal work will take place in 2021.

 The field is situated in a convenient location onshore in the Perth Basin, about 200km north of Perth.

 It is less than 35km east of both the Dampier-Bunbury Natural Gas Pipeline and the Dongara-Perth Parmelia Pipeline.